Providing all-weather surface imagery

 MWI has heritage from microwave imaging missions such as SSM/I (Special Sensor Microwave Imager) and SSMI/S (Special Sensor Microwave Imager Sounder), which have been flown as part of the US Defence Meteorological Satellite Program, and the NASA/JAXA Global Precipitation Measurement’s Microwave Imager (GMI), TRMM-TMI Tropical Rainfall Measuring Mission’s (TRMM) Microwave Imager (TMI) and The Advanced Microwave Scanning Radiometer-Earth Observing System (AMSR-E).

-The primary objective of the MWI is to support Numerical Weather Prediction at regional and global scales by providing cloud and precipitation products and all weather surface imagery.
+The primary objective of the MWI is to support numerical weather prediction (NWP) at regional and global scales by providing cloud and precipitation products and all weather surface imagery.

 It will provide all-weather surface imagery, including sea ice coverage and type, snow coverage and water equivalent.
 The primary objective of MWI is also to obtain sea surface winds and total column water vapour above oceans.